benoitpointet/devonthink-graph-view/README.md

 # devonthink-graph-view

-This script generates a graph visualization of part of a [Devonthink](https://www.devontechnologies.com/apps/devonthink) database.
+This script generates a graph visualization of part of a [Devonthink](https://www.devontechnologies.com/apps/devonthink)  (DT) database.

 ## Origins